CurveDocs/curve-docs/docs/factory/stableswap/deployer-api.md

 - Valid **`_implementation_idx`** (cannot be **`ZERO_ADDRESS`**).
 - Maximum of 18 decimals for the coins.

-!!!warning
-    Transaction will fail if the requirements are not met.

 !!! description "`Factory.deploy_metapool(_base_pool: address, _name: String[32], _symbol: String[10], _coin: address, _A: uint256, _fee: uint256, _implementation_idx: uint256 = 0) -> address:`"